Akshaykumar05/DevOps-Internship/README.md

 # Project-1: Linux Networking Firewall and Routing
 # Project-2: DevOps - Kubernetes Clustering
 * Build and maintain cluster using kubernetes / docker / Linux HA to deploy applications on the cluster and ensure HA.
+# Project-3: DevOps - Building a k3s cluster
+* Building a cluster using lightweight kubernetes to optimise the server and improve performance.

-## Topic-1: Linux Networking Firewalls and Routing
+## Project-1, Topic-1: Linux Networking Firewalls and Routing
 ### What is Firewall?
 * A firewall is a network security system that monitors and controls the incoming and outgoing network traffic based on predetermined security rules.
 Firewalls act as barriers between a trusted internal network and an untrusted external network such as the internet.
 They are used to protect a network from unauthorized access, malware, and other network security threats.